johnnyboysydney/Work-Day-Scheduler/README.md

 ## Acknowledgments

-* To KiteRunner2, childovhurin and a few others.
+* To Agustin, my instructor and to Aditya, Vishal & Courteney -TA
-* either their approach to the task or the clean code, were very valuable.
+* Their teachings are helping understand complicated topics and their passion added to mine is an enriching experience.

 Copyright 2020 &copy; John Merchan